alized559/Practice-Java/README.md

 # Practice-Java
-This repository represents java code of some excersises
+This repository represents java code for some excersises